- Code MATH2322

 - Ring Theory - rings and fields, polynomial rings, factorisation; homomorphisms, factor rings.

-- Linear algebra - real symmetric matrices and quadratic forms, Hermitian matrices, canonical forms.
+- Linear Algebra - unitary matrices, Hermitian matrices, canonical forms.

-Note: This is an HPC.
+Note: This is an Honours Pathway Course.
 It emphasises mathematical rigour and proof and develops modern algebra from an abstract viewpoint.

 Upon successful completion, students will have the knowledge and skills to: